 Alternatives to the 17-Mile Drive

-If you're just looking for great scenery, try this: Start at the Monterey Bay Aquarium and follow Ocean View Boulevard and Sunset Drive along the water's edge past Asilomar State Beach to Highway 68 (which will take you to Highway One).
+If you're just looking for great scenery, try this: Start at the Monterey Bay Aquarium and follow Ocean View Boulevard and Sunset Drive along the water's edge past Asilomar State Beach to CA Highway 68 (which will take you to CA Highway 1).

-For a less expensive golf course with views that rival Pebble Beach, try the Pacific Grove Municipal Golf Course where non-residents can play a round for less.Continue to 3 of 15 below.
+For a less expensive golf course with views that rival Pebble Beach, try the Pacific Grove Municipal Golf Course where non-residents can play a round for less.Continue to 3 of 13 below.

 03 of 13

 Stop #1: Inn at Spanish Bay

-Because there's little of interest to see between the CA Hwy 1 gate and Spanish Bay, I recommend entering the 17-Mile Drive from Pacific Grove.
-From downtown Monterey, follow Ocean View Boulevard and Sunset Drive along the water's edge from the Monterey Bay Aquarium past Asilomar State Beach.
+Because there's little of interest to see between the CA Hwy 1 gate and Spanish Bay, enter the 17-Mile Drive from Pacific Grove instead.
+Follow the directions for the alternative drive above past Asilomar State Beach.
 Shortly after the road turns inland, you'll see a sign for the 17-Mile Drive entrance.

-Beautifully sited next to rolling sand dunes and in the middle of a Scottish-style links golf course, the Inn at Spanish Bay is a top-notch hotel.
+Beautifully sited next to rolling dunes and in the middle of a Scottish-style links golf course, the Inn at Spanish Bay is a top-notch hotel.

-If you enter the 17-Mile Drive through the Pacific Grove gate, this is a good place for a lunch stop.
+If you enter the 17-Mile Drive through the Pacific Grove gate, the hotel is a good place for a lunch stop.
 Or even better, reverse this tour and go in through Carmel, ending here just in time to enjoy the bagpiper who signals the close of the golf course every evening, passing right by their outdoor patio.Continue to 4 of 13 below.

 04 of 13

 It's called Spanish Bay to honor explorer Don Gaspar de Portola, who camped here with his ship's crew in 1769 while exploring the coastline and trying to find the Monterey Bay.

 Spanish Bay is the first stop that many visitors make along the 17-Mile Drive, with a big parking lot and a pretty beach.
-You'll find quite a few picnic tables there, but if you resist the urge to plop down at the first one you see and drive a bit further past China Rock, you'll find some quieter spots.Continue to 5 of 15 below.
+You'll find quite a few picnic tables there, but if you resist the urge to plop down at the first one you see and drive a bit further past China Rock, you'll find some quieter spots.Continue to 5 of 13 below.

 05 of 13

 Stop #3: Restless Sea

 Between the sandy beach at Spanish Bay and Point Joe (which is just up the road), the ocean always seems restless.
 Some say it's because of ocean currents coming close to shore or submerged rocks, but you don't have to know the why to enjoy the result.
-The ocean's constant motion brings food to the local marine life, and a large kelp forest grows in calmer waters near the shore.Continue to 6 of 15 below.
+The ocean's constant motion brings food to the local marine life, and a large kelp forest grows in calmer waters near the shore.Continue to 6 of 13 below.

 06 of 13

 Stop #4: Point Joe